TICK-TOCK YOU’RE ON THE CLOCK!

 U.S. Small Business Administration hosts Boots to Business:Reboot, a two-day entrepreneurship training course for veterans, August 20th & 21st, Seattle.
 Visit http://www.boots2businessreboot.org/

 Northwest Fair Housing Alliance hosts HUD’s Kristina Miller for Fair Housing Basics workshop, August 25th, Spokane.
-Contact firstname.lastname@example.org (509) 327-0774.
+Contact firstname.lastname@example.org or (509) 327-0774.

 HUD offers workshop for CHDOS on Understanding the 2013 HOME Final Rule, August 26th to 28th, Portland.
 Visit https://www.onecpd.info/news/upcoming-chdo-workshops-understanding-the-2013-home-final-rule